haxdds/General-Math-Library/README.md

 #Polynomials and Fractions

 #Calculus
--Derivatives and Integrals of polynomials.
+- Derivatives and Integrals of polynomials.

 #Number Theory